apitoolkit/apitoolkit-landing/docs/sdks/nodejs/fastifyjs/index.md

 ```
   </div>
   <div id="tab2" class="tab-content">
   If your request is called from a background job for example (outside the web request handler and hence, not wrapped by APItoolkit's middleware), using `ReportError()` directly from `apitoolkit-express` will not be available.
-Instead, call `ReportError()` from `apitoolkitClient` like so:
+Instead, call `ReportError()` from `apitoolkitClient`, like so:

 ```js
 import Fastify from "fastify";